What is Your Personal Theory of Career Development?

 Personal Career Development Theory Naturally Evolves

 The more we as career development practitioners learn, the more our personal career development theory expands.
-In the Canadian Career Strategist eGuide and in the CDP course Career Development Theory, Models and Practices (CDP-02), we explore many popular career theories like Maslow’s Hierarchy of Needs, Trait and Factor, Human Motivation, Life Span/Life Space, and Holland’s theory, to name but a few.
+In the Canadian Career Strategist eGuide and in the CDP course Career Development Foundations (CDP-101), we explore many popular career theories like Maslow’s Hierarchy of Needs, Trait and Factor, Human Motivation, Life Span/Life Space, and Holland’s theory, to name but a few.
 Parts of many of these theories are included in my personal theory of career development.

 My theory is always evolving, though.
 Every day I work with clients, I incorporate new strategies, techniques, and analysis.
 Whether I am reading the latest business books, scouring the web for the latest articles on the future of work, researching academic journals about military career transition, or learning about best practices of career development for school-aged children, I am on the hunt for methodologies I can apply in my practice.